Vitaliy-Yarovuy/idea-chutzpah/README.md

 ## idea-chutzpah
-plugin for running jasmine(Mocha/QUnit) unit test in WebStorm (and other Intellij Idea IDE), It's used `chutzpah.console` command line tools and working only in windows.
+plugin for running jasmine(Mocha/QUnit) unit test in WebStorm (and other Intellij Idea IDE).
+It's used `chutzpah.console` command line tools and working only in windows.

 #### install